viking-saver/windows-itpro-docs/windows/client-management/manage-recall.md

 <!--8908044-->
 >**Looking for consumer information?** See [Retrace your steps with Recall](https://support.microsoft.com/windows/retrace-your-steps-with-recall-aa03f8a0-a78b-4b3e-b0a1-2eb8ac48701c).

 Recall (preview) allows users to search locally saved and locally analyzed snapshots of their screen using natural language.
-By default, Recall is removed on commercially managed devices except for devices running Windows Home edition.
-IT admins, on their own, can't enable Recall for users.
-Recall is an opt-in experience that requires user consent to save snapshots.
-Users can choose to enable or disable Recall at any time.
-IT admins can only set policies that give users the option to enable snapshots and configure certain policies for Recall.
+By default, Recall is disabled and removed on managed devices.
+IT admins can choose if they want to allow Recall to be used in their organizations and users, on their own, won't be able to install or enable it on their managed device if the Allow Recall policy is disabled.
+IT admins, on their own, can't start saving snapshots for end users.
+Recall is an opt-in experience that requires end user consent to save snapshots.
+Users can choose to enable or disable saving snapshots for themselves anytime.
+IT admins can only set policies that give users the option to enable saving snapshots and configure certain policies for Recall.

 This article provides information about Recall and how to manage it in a commercial environment.

 > [!NOTE]
 > - Recall is coming soon through a post-launch Windows update.
-See [aka.ms/copilotpluspcs](https://aka.ms/copilotpluspcs).
+See [https://aka.ms/copilotpluspcs](https://aka.ms/copilotpluspcs).
 >    - For Copilot+ PCs that are running Windows Insiders, Recall (preview) is now available.
 For more information, see [**Placeholder WIP Blog link**>](https://aka.ms/windowsinsiders).
+> - In-market commercial devices are defined as devices with an Enterprise (ENT) or Education (EDU) SKU or any premium SKU device that is managed by an IT administrator (whether via Microsoft Endpoint Manager or other endpoint management solution), has a volume license key, or is joined to a domain.
+Commercial devices during Out of Box Experience (OOBE) are defined as those with ENT or EDU SKU or any premium SKU device that has a volume license key or is Microsoft Entra joined.
 > - Recall is optimized for select languages English, Chinese (simplified), French, German, Japanese, and Spanish.
 Content-based and storage limitations apply.
-For more information, see https://aka.ms/nextgenaipcs.
+For more information, see [https://aka.ms/copilotpluspcs](https://aka.ms/copilotpluspcs).

 ## What is Recall?

 Recall (preview) allows you to search across time to find the content you need.
 Just describe how you remember it, and Recall retrieves the moment you saw it.
 Snapshots are taken periodically while content on the screen is different from the previous snapshot.
 The snapshots of your screen are organized into a timeline.
 Snapshots are locally stored and locally analyzed on your PC.
 Recall's analysis allows you to search for content, including both images and text, using natural language.

 When Recall opens a snapshot you selected, it enables Click to Do, which runs on top of the saved snapshot.
 Click to Do analyzes what's in the snapshot and allows you to interact with individual elements in the snapshot.
 For instance, you can copy text from the snapshot or send pictures from the snapshot to an app that supports `jpeg` files.

 :::image type="content" source="images/8908044-recall.png" alt-text="Screenshot of Recall with search results displayed for a query about a restaurant that the user's friend sent them." lightbox="images/8908044-recall.png":::